Gennadiyev/unipose/README.md

 | --- | --- |
 | [`model_run-5dd8_ep-60.pth`](https://drive.google.com/file/d/12NJ5EFBeyQdf-dtMDrV5Kg82Gq9vUl7L/view) | For humans and tetrapods.
 Known to perform poorly if the pose is partially occluded or looks strange. |
 | [`model_run-cd37_ep-100.pth`](https://drive.google.com/file/d/1f3uAjAzKh5O4Gh6vNuDZ99e78JlhoBnT/view) | For humans and tetrapods.
 More stable than `model_run-5dd8_ep-60.pth` but not as accurate in confidence value. |

-### Run a flask server for testing

-Our test server is out!
-It is a flask server that can be used to test the models.
-Especially useful during training since it scans all models under the model directory and let users pick any model they want. **Not optimized for multi-user cases**, if more than 1 user is perfoming inference, the server will queue them (expectedly).

-1. Edit the `server/config.json` file to change the font path, port and model path.
-Usually the directory containing of the experiment output path as specified in `output_dir` parameter during a [train run](#start-training).

-2. Run `python3 server/server.py server/config.json`.

-Note: **Do not change the naming scheme of the model file.** The server will automatically detect the model epoch and run ID.

 ### Visualize skeleton with script